Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

 if you're ROOTED, you can bypass that with KnoxPatch, and then execute your dpm set-device-owner as usual

+by "as usual" i mean- you also have to follow the Android's original rules, which is removing all accounts and users (incl. secure folder and dual messenger) before attempting that, etc.

 also some are asking if "Profile Owner" can be used, it can NOT, since kgclient will still exists on the file configuration (aka `.xml`, we'll talk about this later)

 and also i have ALT way, which is changing the "`device_policies.xml`" in `/data/system/`, which works without installing KnoxPatch